sgenduso/react-curriculum/02-react-jsx.md

 * What are their `type`, `props`, and `children`?
 * **True or False:** Child comments can only use the `/* */` style.

-## How do you refactor into React JSX?
+## How do you refactor JavaScript into React JSX?

 Let's practice by refactoring the **Hello world** example from the previous chapter into JSX.
 Start by loading Babel into the DOM using a CDN.
 Usually this is done immediately after `react` and `react-dom` are loaded.